chicio/chicio.github.io/_drafts/2020-10-30-swift-package-manager-resources.md

 authors: [fabrizio_duroni]
 ---

 *Recently I upgraded my ID3TagEditor swift package to the latest Swift tools version (5.3).
 During the upgraded I discovered that now you can bundle reources with your Swift package.
-Let's see how you can do this.*
+In this post I will show you how you can do this, and also a interesting trick in order to be able to build a project as a Swift Package and as a Standard project from Xcode.*

 ---